KrzysztofPardel/Stopwatch/README.md

 #### An elegant stopwatch with a smallan option for customization.

-🔎 This app has been deployed and can be visited here: [Form Validator](form-validator-six-rose.vercel.app)
+🔎 This app has been deployed and can be visited here: [Stopwatch](stopwatch-iota-pied.vercel.app)

 ---